 Welcome to the National Car Seat Call Center

-When you have car seat questions or need immediate car seat assistance the Call Center has Certified Child Passenger Safety Technicians (CPST) and Master Certified Health Education Specialists (MCHES) who will answer your car seat questions or teach you how to install your car seat and restrain your child properly.
+If you have questions about your car seat or need immediate assistance, the National Car Seat Call Center has Certified Child Passenger Safety Technicians (CPST) and Master Certified Health Education Specialists (MCHES) available to help.
+We are available 24/7 to:

 How effective is the virtual telehealth approach?